SenseLogic/BIT/README.md

 ```
 --split <size> : find non-excluded files larger than `size` in the current folder,
                  split them inside the `.bit/` folder and append them to the `.gitignore` file
---join : rebuild large files from the fragments stored inside the `.bit/` folder
+--join : rebuild the large files from their fragments stored inside the `.bit/` folder
 ```

 ### Examples